ropensci/USAboundaries/cran-comments.md

-This is a minor release of the 'USAboundaries' package.
-It makes all of the included data have a consistent output format.
+This is an update release of the 'USAboundaries' package, updating Census Bureau data.
+It also fixes problems brought about by a new version of the `sf` package.

 ## Test environments

 * local OS X install, R-release
-* Travis-CI, R-devel, R-release, R-oldrel
-* ubuntu 14.04 (on travis-ci), R-devel, R-release, R-oldrel
+* GitHub Actions, R-devel, R-release, R-oldrel
 * win-builder (R-devel)

 ## R CMD check results